-Following a request made by the Liberian authorities, GI WACAF agreed to provide support to constructively review and comment the draft Coastal and Marine Sensitivity Map of Liberia.
+Following a request made by the Liberian authorities, GI WACAF agreed to provide support to constructively review and comment on the draft Coastal and Marine Sensitivity Map of Liberia.
 The GI WACAF team was supported during this endeavour by international experts who provided high-level and specific comments in the form of a separate document.
-The GI WACAF team also reviewed and commented the main document.

-The objectives of this remote assistance activity were to:
+The GI WACAF team also reviewed and commented on the main document.

-- 1. Assist policy makers and national authorities, responsible for oil spill preparedness and response in Liberia; and - 2.
-Provide the policy makers and national authorities with comments made by experts well versed in the field of oil spill preparedness and response, and oil spill sensitivity mapping, in order to support the policy makers and national authorities during the review process of the sensitivity map.
+The objectives of this remote assistance activity were to (1) assist policy makers and national authorities, responsible for oil spill preparedness and response in Liberia; and (2) provide the policy makers and national authorities with comments made by experts well versed in the field of oil spill preparedness and response, and oil spill sensitivity mapping, in order to support the policy makers and national authorities during the review process of the sensitivity map.

 Both the experts and the GI WACAF team presented their findings during a virtual meeting organised by the GI WACAF Project team in January 2021.
-Following this, the Liberia Maritime Authority will finalize the draft Coastal and Marine Sensitivity Map by Q3 2021.
+Following this rich discussion, the draft Coastal and Marine Sensitivity Map of Liberia has been revised by LiMA.
+The full activity report is available on the GI WACAF website.